wudixm/wudixm.github.io/_posts/2019-07-08-VIM-advanced.md

 25. `gi` Go into insert mode at the end of the last insert you did.
 26. `12>>` Indent 12 lines including the line you are on.
 27. `:12,42wq` saves lines 12 to 42 and quits file.
+28. `"2p` This will paste in text from the second register.
+You will use this all of the time.
+Most useful when you delete something you want to paste, then delete something else.
+Move to the place where you want to paste text, hit p and go “doh”.
+Just remember "2p.